moment/luxon/docs/intl.md

 The rest of this document will concentrate on what Luxon does when provided with locale information.

-## Setting locale
+## Setting the locale

-`locale` is a property of Luxon object, and it defaults to 'en-US'.
+`locale` is a property of Luxon object.
 Thus, locale is a sort of setting on the DateTime object, as opposed to an argument you provide the different methods that need internationalized.

 You can generally set it at construction time: